This post contains affiliate links. Please read my disclosures.

 For full recipe instructions go to the recipe card at the end of this post.

-- Initial boil.
-Place the ham in a large stockpot and cover with water then bring to a rolling boil.
-Remove the ham and pour out the water, giving the stockpot a rinse.
+Initial boil.
+Place the gammon in a large stockpot and cover with water then bring to a rolling boil.
+Remove the gammon and pour out the water, giving the stockpot a rinse.

-- Cook the ham in the stock.
-Place the ham back into the stockpot and add all the stock ingredients.
-Bring to a boil then reduce the heat to a simmer, cover and cook for three hours.
+Cook the gammon in the broth.
+Place the gammon back into the stockpot and add all the broth ingredients, adding more water to cover the gammon completely.
+Bring to a boil then reduce the heat to a simmer, cover and cook for 90 minutes.

-- Drain and score.
-Remove the ham from the stock, cut off the outer skin from the ham but leave the thick layer of fat.
+Drain and score.
+Remove the gammon (now 'ham' since it's cooked) from the broth, cut off the outer skin from the ham but leave the thick layer of fat.
 Score the fat in a diamond pattern and stud with whole cloves.

 Tips and troubleshooting

-- Boil your ham in water first.
+- Boil your gammon in water first.
 I recommend to give your ham an initial boil with just a stockpot full of cold water to wash off all the excess salt.
 Just drain the water off and rinse the stockpot before you begin the recipe proper.
-It was a very unfortunate incident a few years ago when the ham was deemed inedible after this initial stage was missed, even though the butcher had told me it didn’t need pre-boiling.
+It was a very unfortunate incident a few years ago when I skipped this stage as the butcher told me the gammon didn't need pre-boiling, but the finished result was totally inedible due to how salty it was.
 Do it anyway, despite butcher instructions.

-- Cover the ham completely.
-If your stock ingredients don’t quite cover the ham, top up with extra water.
+- Cover the gammon completely.
+If your broth ingredients don’t quite cover the gammon, top up with extra water.

 - Clove warning.
 The look of the ham studded with cloves is beautiful.
 However, in recent years as I’ve been serving the ham up to the children I have not actually studded the ham since the cloves were proving to be a bit of a hazard.
 Instead if I’m serving to children I add ¼ teaspoon ground cloves to the glaze before warming and I omit the whole cloves.